supriyarani98/YouTube-Analysis/README.md

 ### ✅ Measure – `Total Uploads`
 DAX
-Total Uploads = SUM(Uploads[UploadCount])
+-Total Uploads = SUM(Uploads[UploadCount])

-## ✅ Calculated Column – Viewed by Subscriber
+### ✅ Calculated Column – Viewed by Subscriber
 -Viewed by Subscriber = DIVIDE(Uploads[Views], Uploads[Subscribers])

-📊 Dashboard Highlights
+###📊 Dashboard Highlights
-Channel Type Performance: Comedy, Education, Entertainment, and Music dominate viewer engagement.
+-Channel Type Performance: Comedy, Education, Entertainment, and Music dominate viewer engagement.

-People & Blogs and News are top in upload volume.
+-People & Blogs and News are top in upload volume.

-India, Indonesia, and Brazil have the highest view counts.
+-India, Indonesia, and Brazil have the highest view counts.

-Viewed by Subscriber helps compare engagement across different channel types.
+-Viewed by Subscriber helps compare engagement across different channel types.

-📌 Outcome
+###📌 Outcome
-This dashboard enables stakeholders to:
+-This dashboard enables stakeholders to:

-Understand which types of channels drive the most content and engagement.
+-Understand which types of channels drive the most content and engagement.

-Identify countries with the highest YouTube traffic.
+-Identify countries with the highest YouTube traffic.

-Evaluate content strategy using the Viewed by Subscriber metric.
+-Evaluate content strategy using the Viewed by Subscriber metric.

-Visualize upload and view patterns clearly with dynamic visuals.
+-Visualize upload and view patterns clearly with dynamic visuals.

-🚀 Get Started
+###🚀 Get Started
-To explore or use this dashboard:
+-To explore or use this dashboard:

-Open the .pbix file in Power BI Desktop.
+-Open the .pbix file in Power BI Desktop.

 Connect to your own YouTube dataset (optional).